RRFayad/next-course/README.md

 #### Common UI in Next JS with Layouts

 - In the layout.tsx we can render a component that will render with all pages

+#### Project Folder Structure

+- We will keep in the app folder only the pages
+  - The other files (compenents, util etc) will be structured in the src folder